saichandglobal/ssss/.gitlab/issue_templates/RCA.md

 A brief summary of what happened.
 Try to make it as executive-friendly as possible.

-Service(s) affected :
+- Service(s) affected :
-Team attribution :
+- Team attribution :
-Minutes downtime or degradation :
+- Minutes downtime or degradation :

+For calculating duration of event, use the [Platform Metrics Dashboard](https://dashboards.gitlab.net/d/ZUei7TkWz/platform-metrics?orgId=1) to look at appdex and SLO violations.

 ## Impact & Metrics